Concordium/concordium-base/smart-contracts/docs/src/general/develop-contracts.rst

 --------------------------

-A smart contract is not required to use the amount of GTU send to it, and by default a smart contract does not defined any behavior for emptying the balance of an instance, in case someone were to send some GTU.
+A smart contract is not required to use the amount of GTU send to it, and by default a smart contract does not define any behavior for emptying the balance of an instance, in case someone were to send some GTU.
 These GTU would then be forever *lost*, and there would be no way to recover them.